BoBkiNN/mc-server-installer/README.md

 # Minecraft Server Installer

-This is an utility written in python that allows creating server manifests declaring plugins and other assets for easy share and install.
+This is a utility written in python that allows creating server manifests declaring plugins and other assets for easy share and install.

-**Go to**:
+**Navigation:**:
 * 🔧 [Installation, running, and usage](#installation-and-running)
 * ✏ [Creating manifests](#writing-you-own-manifest)

 # Manifest

-Manifest is a text file where user describes plugin list using providers system.<br>
+A manifest is a text file in which the user describes the list of assets using providers system.<br>
 Manifest consists of several fields:
 - `mc_version`: Minecraft version that server uses, for example `1.21.8`
 - `core`: declaration of server core to use